-Choose the applicable box if it is the first or last return you are filing.
+Choose the applicable box if it is the first or last return you are filing and if you have requested a change of accounting period during the taxable year.

 Choose the box if the corporation has contracts with governmental entities.